araddev/equity/README.md

  - [ ] add an arraylist<br>
  - [ ] add a watermark<br>
  - [ ] add teamcheck to killaura<br>
- - [ ] use the keys name instead of they keys number in keybind button<br>
+ - [x] use the keys name instead of the keys number in keybind button<br>